How to Create a Stunning Ranunculus Flower Arrangement

 Here’s everything I used to create this pink ranunculus centerpiece–

-• 5-6 mason jars– I can normally only fit 5 in this basket, but 6 would be even better.
-Similarly to the tape grid method, the more mason jars you have, the more support the stems have.
+• 5-6 16oz Mason jars– These provide structural support for the delicate stems.
+I can normally only fit five in this basket, but six would be even better.
+Similarly to the tape grid method, the more mason jars you have, the more supported the stems are.

-• Small hyacinth basket– I found this one at Home Goods a few years back, but I’m linking near identical basket here
+• Small hyacinth basket– Holds the jars in place and adds a rustic touch.
+I found this one at Home Goods a few years back, but I’m linking near identical basket here

 Blogger Stephanie Ziajka shows how to make a ranunculus arrangement on Diary of a Debutante

-Fill five or six mason jars about a third of the way full with water and then nestle them in a small basket.
-Ranunculus stems are prone to root rot, so the water level in any vase you use should be low.
+1. Fill each Mason jar about one-third full with fresh lukewarm water and arrange them snugly inside the basket to create a stable base for your arrangement.
+Remember, ranunculus stems are prone to root rot, so the water level in any vase you use should be low.

 Blogger Stephanie Ziajka shares a pink centerpiece tutorial on Diary of a Debutante